 The Fifth Grade Team

-Mrs. Garcia - In Math, we will be reviewing math skills from last year through the first thirty math lessons.
-We will review skills students are struggling with, and begin on lesson 20.
-Students will be responsible for keeping a math notebook for writing daily notes and vocabulary in class.
-Homework will consist of practice sets and starred problems.
+Ms. Meyers - In Math, we have picked back up with our Saxon lessons starting with Lesson 96 this week.
+We just took cumulative test 18, so we will be moving right along for the remainder of the year through the rest of the Saxon lessons.
+Students are still responsible for keeping a math notebook for writing daily notes and vocabulary in class.
+Homework will continue to consist of problems from the drill review packet.
 It is also important for students to be studying and practicing their math facts.
-Students will be taking the MAP’s Math during the third week of school.
 Please view Infinite Campus for assignments and test dates.
 Please encourage your child to see me if they have any questions.

 READING/LANGUAGE ARTS BLOCK:

-Mrs. Gay/Mrs. Garcia/Mrs. Williams - In Literacy for August and September, we will begin our first novel, Don Quixote.
-We will work on comprehension skills, story elements (character, plot, setting, and theme), and cause and effect.
-Students will be responsible for keeping up with the reading material and activities.
-Students will be assessed through chapter tests, comprehension questions, journal entries, vocabulary tests, and in class activities.
+Mrs. Garcia/Ms. Meyers/Mrs. Williams - In Literacy we will continue to work on comprehension skills, story elements (character, plot, setting, and theme), cause and effect, compare and contrast, summary, theme, discovering unfamiliar words and making inferences.
+Students will be responsible for keeping up with the reading material and activities for “Secret Garden”, which includes their daily journal and packet of comprehension questions for all 24 chapters.
+Students will be assessed through comprehension questions, in class activities, and vocabulary assessments.

-Spaulding spelling tests will be given weekly beginning August 31st.
-Spellings lists can be found in student’s One Notes, under the Spelling tab.
-Students will have weekly assignments in Spelling to practice their words.
+Spaulding spelling tests will continue weekly.
+Students will have weekly Tic Tac Toe assignments in Spelling to practice their words.